 Hi, this is Ankit.
-Well, I am a dropper.
-Here I am sharing why I took the decision to drop a year for JEE, and whether I reached my goal or not.
+Well, I was a dropper.
+Here I am sharing why I took the decision to partially drop a year for JEE, and whether I reached my goal or not.

 When I appeared for the first time in JEE Main, my preparation was not good.
-I just studied for 12th boards as that time the new normalisation process was implemented.
-So my AIR was 59938 that time and obviously I was not getting any college with my preferred branch.
+I just studied for 12th boards as that time the new normalization process was implemented.
+So my AIR was 59,938 that time and obviously I was not getting any college with my preferred branch.

-But I and everyone related to me believed that I could perform better.
+Everyone related to me believed that I could perform better in JEE.
 I myself knew that this is not the best I can give.
-So there were two options in front of me,
+So there were two options in front of me :

 - Or I can stop for a moment, drop and try to give my best.

 After thinking a lot, I chose a second way.
-I dropped but it was a partial drop.
+I dropped but it was a partial drop for JEE.
 I got enrolled in BHU Physics Honours course as my AIR was 57 in its entrance exam.
-I didn’t attend any coaching or you can say I didn’t have time to do so.
 Having attendance of around 85% in BHU, I kept on preparing for JEE as well.

 There were some days when I was just about to give up.
-I thought it’s impossible to attend 9-5 classes and simultaneously prepare for JEE.
+I thought it’s impossible to attend 9-5 classes in college and simultaneously prepare for JEE.
 I agree that some days were very depressing.
 But one thing I always kept in mind, I will try at least, even if I fail.

 Then came November 1, 2014.
 I appeared for the KVPY SB stream exam with very little hope of even scoring 20% in it.
-But I tried and after two days when I matched my answers with the official key …. woahh! ….
+But I tried and after two days when I matched my answers with the official key, woahh!
 I got a 63.5% score in it (AIR 22).
 This made me realise that yes I am on the right track.
-I studied with more enthusiasm now.
+I studied with more enthusiasm now for JEE.
 I planned my studies now.